How to Get Rid of Crabgrass in the Lawn

 How to Prevent Crabgrass in the Spring

 It is far easier to stop crabgrass in the spring before it becomes a nuisance in the summer.
 Crabgrass seeds can start to germinate in the spring once the soil reaches 55 °F, so crabgrass preventers, like Scotts® Turf Builder® Halts® Crabgrass Preventer with Lawn Food, should be applied in early to mid-spring before the crabgrass starts to develop.
 If you’re also dealing with broadleaf weeds, use Scotts® Turf Builder® Triple Action instead.
 Not only does it prevent crabgrass (plus other grassy weeds) for 4 months and feed your lawn, but it also kills weeds like dandelion and clover.
-Note that most crabgrass preventers stop grass seed as well as crabgrass seed from developing, so be sure to check the package for any seeding restrictions.
+Just seeded (or reseeded) your lawn?
+Opt for Scotts® Turf Builder® Triple Action Built For Seeding instead.
+It protects new grass from crabgrass and other weeds while helping it get established more quickly and grow thicker.
+(Most other crabgrass preventers stop both grass and crabgrass seed from growing.)

 Here are a few more tips for preventing crabgrass: